-One of the many wonderful things about living in Seattle or visiting Seattle is that there are so many things to do outside the city!
+One of the many wonderful things about Seattle is that there are so many things to do outside the city!
 Seattle is surrounded by a vast diversity of landscapes within a few hours, including islands, forests, mountains, orchards, farmland and desert canyons.
 In this post I’ll talk about the 12 best day trips from Seattle from my perspective as a fourth generation Seattleite.

-Each day trip also includes transportation options for getting there (does it require a car or not) as well as the best times of year for that day trip and what to do when you’re there.
+Each day trip also includes transportation options for getting there (does it require a car or not) and what to do when you’re there.
 All of these are good winter day trips except for Mt St Helens.
 I drive an electric vehicle so I have included information about electric vehicle charging along each route as well.

 I define day trips from Seattle as places that are within three hours.
 More than three hours (each way) doesn’t feel like an enjoyable day trip to me.
 The ones over two hours all have elements that make the journey itself part of the experience, such as scenic driving on the way to Mt Rainier National Park or a ferry ride to an island.
 Although I’ve included Olympic National Park, I have not included the Hoh Rainforest near Forks as it’s too far from Seattle (4-5 hours each way) for a day trip and much better for a weekend adventure.
 There are lots of other places to see amazing old growth forest that are much closer.
 I also left out North Cascades National Park, even though it’s amazing, it really requires two days.

 Use these links to jump to the day trips from Seattle in this post that appeal to you:

 A day trip from Seattle to Bainbridge Island is a year round excursion with hiking, wineries, shops, restaurants and a park right next to the ferry this is an easy car free option.

 Travel time from Seattle 30 minute ferry ride, plus short driving or bus times if you visit different parts of the island.